 Airbnb is a platform business model making money by charging guests a service fee between 5% and 15% of the reservation, while the commission from hosts is generally 3%.
-Due to the pandemic, Airbnb is stretching its business model and experimenting with new formats like online experiences to transition toward fully digital experiences.
+For instance, on a $100 booking per night set by a host, Airbnb might make as much as $15, split between host and guest fees.